explosion/curated-transformers/README.md

   - Do you want to try a new transformer architecture?
 A BERT encoder with rotary embeddings?
 You can make it in a pinch.
 - 💎 Consistent type annotations of all public APIs:
-  - Get great feedback from your IDE.
+  - Get great coding support from your IDE.
   - Integrates well with your existing type-checked code.
 - 🎓 Great for education, because the building blocks are easy to study.
 - 📦 Minimal dependencies.